Ate ng Ate Ko

 Ate ng Ate Ko is a Philippine television drama series broadcast by TV5.
 Directed by Linnet Zurbano, it stars Kris Bernal and Isabelle de Leon.
-The series aired on the network's Primetime Todo evening block from November 23, 2020 to February 15, 2021.
+The series premiered on November 23, 2020, on the network's Primetime Todo evening block, and aired every Mondays until its final episode on February 15, 2021.

 Plot

 After they become orphan in a young age, Riki (Kris Bernal) raised her younger sibling Yumi (Isabelle de Leon).
 However due to an incident, their world turned upside down.
 Will Yumi be able to be a responsible sister to her sister?